 When trapping lactating mothers and/or kittens, it’s important to remember that nursing kittens less than about four weeks old shouldn’t be away from their mother for more than four hours.
 For this reason, many trappers prefer to either trap young kittens along with their lactating mother, or wait until the kittens are weaned to trap them and — if not immediately, then soon thereafter — their mother.

 It’s standard practice for Best Friends’ CCPs to drop off cats for surgery within 12–24 hours of trapping.
 Nevertheless, we recognize that some programs recommend, or even require, that cats be held in their traps for up to three days before and after surgery.
 (Additional time in the trap increases a cat’s stress level, however, sometimes with serious health consequences.
 It’s therefore generally best to return cats as soon as they’ve recovered from anesthesia.)
 Proper care is very important in such circumstances, to minimize stress on the cats and the likelihood that they will become ill.

 Always use at least one trap divider when feeding and cleaning.
 This will prevent the cat from escaping and also ensure your safety.
 For an added measure of safety, use two dividers, each one threaded horizontally through the trap.
-(Dropping the dividers in through the top of the trap does not prevent the cats from pushing past.)
+(Dropping the dividers in through the top of the trap, as shown in the photo, might not prevent the cats from pushing past.)